Belladear4029/project-4-wdi/README.md

 To implement these three features I used [Rest Countries API](https://restcountries.eu/) to first retrieve the currency symbol and code as well as the language code.
 Once I had these, I could then use [Oanda API](https://developer.oanda.com/) and [Yandex API](https://translate.yandex.com/developers) to get the exchange rate and 'hello' translation, respectively.

-I made these requests in my 'city model' with a 'pre save hook' (as shown below) so that when a city was created it would only have to make these requests once and then assign them to that city, instead of making multiple requests every time a city page is loaded.
+I made these requests in my 'city model' with a 'pre-save hook' (as shown below) so that when a city was created it would only have to make these requests once and then assign them to that city, instead of making multiple requests every time a city page is loaded.

 ```
 citySchema.pre('save', function getHello(done) {